 Usually when I’ve finished a round of inking and printing, I experiment with different ways of using up the ink which is left on my inking surface.
 This time I did some back-drawing.
 Back-drawing is done by laying a sheet of paper on top of an inked surface and then making marks with a (pointed) tool, like a pencil, or even your fingers.
 The paper should be very thin and light, or it will pick up too much ink.

 This is a scribbled back-drawing for which I used cartridge paper.
 Although not a very heavy paper, it still picks up far too much ink.

-It occurred to me that I could try using the polyester ‘paper’, that I still had, for this purpose and this worked very well.
+It occurred to me that I could try using polyester ‘paper’, that I’d made wet, for this purpose and this worked very well.

 The area around the drawing doesn’t pick up a lot of ink and the waterdrops on the ‘paper’ result in some nice textural marks.
 I’ll definitely play with this technique and material a little more.